hapax/hapax.github.io/assets/teaching.md

 I'm a theoretical physicist, which means that I use mathematics on a daily basis, and love it; I'm a big fan.

+Some students would probably still hate hiking.
+But so many more would be enriched.